 Your date of conception, or the date of when you became pregnant, is an estimated date that can be figured out using the date of your last period.
 By knowing more about ovulation, conception, and implantation, it's easy to see how the date of conception is an estimated date since it's nearly impossible to pinpoint any of the three times in your cycle.

 Even though it's an estimated date, knowing when you may have conceived can help with figuring out due dates and other pregnancy-related issues.

 Best wishes with your pregnancy!

-Please note I am not a medical expert and can only give educated answers to any questions you have.
+I am not a medical expert and can only give educated answers to any questions you have based on my personal experience.
 Please seek proper advice and treatment from your doctor.